smoke-wolf/SharePanel/README.md

 1. Clone or download the repository.
     - If cloned via Git:
-        1. Upload the files from the `Server-Backdoor` directory.
+        1. Upload the files from the `SharePanel` directory.
     - If downloaded as a .zip:
         1. Unpack the zip and upload all the files.